dpouzada/Watson_for_MANA/README.md

-#          Machine Learning used to preserve the Environment
+#          Machine Learning used to protect the Environment

 ![](Images/Presentation.png)